National Alternative Movement: Party history

-Speculation about disagreements between Ion Ceban and the Party of Socialists of the Republic of Moldova began in 2021.
-Finally, in December 2021, Ceban announced the creation of the National Alternative Movement.
+In December 2021, Ceban announced the creation of the National Alternative Movement.
 On 21 December 2022, the founding congress of the party was held.
 Ceban officially announced the registration of the party on 17 January 2023.

 In 2022, the State Department of the United States added MAN to its sanction list over its ties to Russian authorities.

 Ideology

 Ceban argues that the doctrine of the MAN party "is social democratic according to the European type", and the formation proposes to make European integration a national idea.
-However, it has been claimed that Ceban and MAN represent Russian interests and attempt take votes from PAS to deny them a majority.
+However, Alternative, to which MAN formerly belonged, has also been accused of harbouring pro-Russian viewpoints, and is viewed by the European Union as "a Trojan horse designed to stall accession talks from within."

 In his statement, made during Youth forum, Ceban condemned the Russo-Ukrainian War and the aggression of Russia, stating that Moldova stands with Ukraine and supports its territorial integrity and sovereignty.